 “Thanks for putting together a great website for frontline clinicians that just want the pearls simple and quick!
 This website has been so incredibly helpful to practicing expert psychopharmacology by providing the materials per your Member emails in such quick and easy way to digest so I can easily read this material during my busy work day.
 I am spreading the word amongst my colleagues at Kaiser Permanente.” — Scott Steiglitz MD (Santa Clarita, California, USA).

 “Not sure if some of you have discovered this already, but I have found it interesting and helpful.
 Dr. Raj Mago, at the University of PA and in private practice in Philadelphia, has created a website devoted to enhancing clinician’s use of medications.
-For less than $10 a month one has access to a wealth of written information on the website, as well as video interviews.
+One has access to a wealth of written information on the website, as well as video interviews.
 But what I find the coolest is that each morning, 365 days a year, he sends out a clinical psychopharm email pearl that takes about three minutes to read, and darn if it’s not something I was not aware of most of the time.
 Not the massively comprehensive stuff of Stephen Stahl’s website, but as Dr. Mago says, ‘Simple and Practical'” — Charles Peters, MD (Maryland, USA. http://www.charlespetersmd.com/)

 “Thank you for all your work for the rest of us!
 Highlight of my day is reading your post!” — Mary Miller, APRN